ChessSolve

 Is using Stockfish during a game cheating?

-In rated competitive games, yes — it violates the terms of service of Chess.com and Lichess.
-ChessSolve is intended for practice games, training against bots, and self-study sessions where you're explicitly trying to learn.
-Don't use it in rated games.
+In rated competitive games, yes — it violates the terms of service of Chess.com and Lichess, and both have fair-play detection.
+It's intended for practice games, bot games, and self-study where you're explicitly trying to learn.

 Does ChessSolve work in Chess.com's analysis board?

 Yes.
-You can start ChessSolve on the Chess.com analysis board and step through any game with arrows on the board at each position.
-This is useful for post-game review where you want visual arrows instead of text lines in a sidebar.
+You can start it on the Chess.com analysis board and step through any game with arrows on the board at each position — useful for post-game review with visual arrows instead of a text sidebar.

 Does it work on mobile?

-No — it's a Chrome extension, so it requires a desktop browser.
-Chrome, Brave, and other Chromium-based browsers are supported.
+No — it's a Chrome extension, so it needs a desktop Chromium-based browser (Chrome, Brave, etc.).

 Keep Reading